-- Stop the vehicle. - Turn the ignition key to position ⇒ Fig. 113 1.
+- Stop the vehicle.

+- Turn the ignition key to position " Fig. 131

+1).

 After switching the engine off, the radiator fan may run on for up to 10 minutes.
-It is also possible that the fan turns itself on once more if the coolant temperature increases due to the heat accumulated in the engine compartment or due to its prolonged exposure to solar radiation.
+The fan may also turn on again if coolant temperature increases from accumulated heat in the engine compartment or due to its prolonged exposure to solar radiation.